 More recently new concerns have begun to bubble up.
 One worry is health, with measures of obesity, heart disease and diabetes highest in some of the world’s richest and fastest growing countries.
 Recent estimates for the US suggest that obesity is causing diabetes far earlier (between the ages of 35 and 39) and that the related diabetes epidemic costs the US economy almost $270 billion a year.
 (To put this number in perspective the entire GDP of Bangladesh, a country of over 160m people is $260 billion).
 There are also worries about measures of personal wellbeing and the ‘health’ of communities as measured by social capital.
 With these problems present in rich economies it is becoming clear that growth alone will not guarantee a country in which people flourish.

-The Organisation for Economic Cooperation and Development (OECD) in 2013 launched its Better Life Index, which allows users to compare well-being across the 35 members of the rich-world think tank grouping.
-The OECD’s site allows users to create their own rankings, picking from 11 topics the group argues is vital for quality of life.
+In 2013, the Organisation for Economic Cooperation and Development (OECD) launched its Better Life Index, which allows users to compare wellbeing across the 35 members of the rich-world think tank grouping.
+The OECD’s site allows users to create their own rankings, picking from 11 topics the group argues are vital for quality of life.
 Most interesting is the way that economic and non-economic measures are correlated with feelings of life satisfaction.
 Unsurprisingly, countries reporting higher income tend to have higher life satisfaction on average.
-But life satisfaction is also strongly correlated with other measures including the quality of support network, and the availability of clean water.
+But life satisfaction is also strongly correlated with other measures including the quality of support network and the availability of clean water.

 The OECD has only been following the data for a few years but has already picked up some worrying trends.
 The share of people feeling supported by a network of friends or family has been falling.
 Trust in government is worryingly low, with OECD data suggesting that over half the population believe that corruption is widespread in government.